 Any eligible voter can vote early in person or by mail starting 46 days prior to each election.
 The official name for this is absentee voting.

-Absentee voting for the 2022 State General Election begins September 23.
+TENTATIVE: Absentee voting for the 2024 Presidential Primary Election begins January 19, 2024.

 The quickest and easiest way to receive an absentee ballot by mail is to complete the application online via the Secretary of State's Office website.
 You will need your Minnesota driver’s license or ID card number, or the last four numbers of your Social Security number.